mackoj/language-gherkin-i18n/README.md

 ![Capture #5](https://f.cloud.github.com/assets/69169/2290250/c35d867a-a017-11e3-86be-cd7c5bf3ff9b.gif)
 -->

-# How it's work
+# How it is made

-We have template for the grammar and autocompletion and based on [i18n.json](https://github.com/cucumber/gherkin/blob/master/lib/gherkin/i18n.json) we generate file for each language.
+We have template for the grammar and autocompletion and based on [i18n.json](https://github.com/cucumber/gherkin/blob/master/lib/gherkin/i18n.json) we generate files for each language.

 # ToDo